kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

 mysql 	mysql-controller	helm      	       	running	healthy	      	2021-09-26 20:48:11 +0800 CST
 └─  	mysql-cluster   	raw       	       	running	healthy	      	2021-09-26 20:48:11 +0800 CST
 ```

+By deploying the KubeVela GitOps config files, we now automatically apply the application and database in cluster.

 `curl` the Ingress of the app, we can see that the current version is `0.1.5` and the application is connected to the database successfully: